 Most users customize the right-click menu by adding additional verbs in the registry in order to launch programs or scripts.
-Windows 7 lets you add the UAC Shield icon for static context menu items as well.
+Windows 7 (and higher) lets you add the UAC Shield icon for static context menu items.
 If a verb you add to the right-click menu launches a program which runs elevated by default, then it’s a good idea to add the UAC shield icon so that users know that the task requires elevation.

 For example, take the case of .REG files (aka Registration Entries).
-When you right-click on a .REG file, you’ll see the "Merge" command which launches Regedit.exe (always runs elevated) and takes the file name as parameter.
+When you right-click on a .REG file, you’ll see the "Merge" command which launches Regedit.exe (always runs elevated when you’re logged in as administrator) and takes the file name as parameter.
 So let’s add an UAC icon to the Merge command for REG file type, as it runs Regedit.exe elevated.

-By creating a registry value named HasLUAShield (of type REG_SZ) on the static verb, you can add the UAC shield icon to the corresponding item in the right-click menu.
+By creating a registry value named HasLUAShield (REG_SZ) on the static verb, you can add the UAC shield icon to the corresponding item in the right-click menu.
 Use these steps:

 Click Start, type Regedit.exe